Does Coolant Evaporate? (Coolant Loss)

 radiator coolant overflow reservoir

 Once joined in your motor, the radiator cap and reservoir cap enclose the coolant within the system.
-In theory, there must be no leaks.
+In theory, there should be no leaks.

-This is known as a closed system.
+This is known as a sealed system.
 The contents never leave (again, in theory).

 For evaporation to occur, air must be present.
 The droplets are absorbed by the atmosphere and thus removed from the principal liquid body.